 It took embarrassingly long to move his aching body to lean against the wall to his right, his lungs heaving with the simple effort.
 Scanning what looked to be a deep alleyway the Uchiha was grateful for the lack of any other presence.
-His situation is humiliating enough without an audience; an s-class missing-nin capable of taking on Biju, downed in the back allies of some civilian town.
-It couldn't be a largely shinobi village, for the distinct lack of chakra signatures in the surrounding area was too great.
+His situation was humiliating enough without an audience; an s-class missing-nin capable of taking on Biju, downed in the back allies of some civilian town.
+(It couldn't be a largely shinobi village, for the distinct lack of chakra signatures in the surrounding area was too great.

-Abnormally so, in fact.
+Abnormally so, in fact.)

 A flash of a field over pouring with hundreds of anonymous faces filled his mind, a rushing of confusion followed soon after.
 A flash of orange, blue the colour of the sky and a personality rivaling the sun.
 A smile, a grey eye.
-A mask, and purple marks on soft cheeks that he wants to reach out and stroke but something too similar to guilt pulls his arm back.
+A mask, and purple marks on soft cheeks that he wanted to reach out and stroke but something too similar to guilt pulled his arm back.
 The images disappeared before he could fully grasp them.

 Minutes passed with the only sounds distant and unimportant as they never seemed to come closer.
-It was then that he felt his limbs lesson in pain, his healing factor finally having kicked in – slower than normal, but everything in him feels sluggish.
+It was then that he felt his limbs lesson in pain, his healing factor finally having kicked in – slower than normal, but everything in him felt sluggish.

 The ach slowly disappeared and by the time he was able to remove his hands from their state of tearing at his hair the Uchiha's breathing had evened.

 All the while pulling incessantly at the cloak of a wall blocking out the most recent events.
-The events that will tell him how he went from a world of shinobi and battles, with a war laid out at his feet of his own making, to this.
+The events that would tell him how he went from a world of shinobi and battles, with a war laid out at his feet of his own making, to this.
 How he went from fighting by the side of one Uzumaki Naruto, the boy who awoke a long lost part of him he thought buried and dead, to weakened limbs and stumbling muscles.